Shirely5752/Android-Training-Course/README.md

 # Navallink Dashboard

-Welcome to the Maritime Dashboard repository, a comprehensive web-based interface designed to streamline data compilation, visualization, and administration within the maritime sector.
+Welcome to the Maritime Dashboard repository, a comprehensive android-based interface designed to streamline data compilation, visualization, and administration within the maritime sector.
 This dashboard is developed using Kotlin for the backend and provides a user-friendly experience for both general users and administrators.

-### Basic Functions

-1. **Marine Obstacle Detection**: Real-time monitoring of marine obstacles, including buoys, reefs, and other vessels, ensuring navigation safety.
-Technologies: JS, PYTHON, Navigation Algorithm, HTTP, UI.
-Steps: Data source acquisition, data processing.

-2. **Navigation Path Planning**: Calculates the best navigation path based on target and current locations, avoiding dangerous areas and obstacles.

-3. **GPS Integration**: Utilizes GPS data for precise vessel positioning, supporting navigation and position tracking.

-4. **Real-time Map Display**: Displays ship's position, surrounding environment, and navigation path in real-time, aiding crew understanding of the sea situation.

-5. **Alert and Notification System**: Provides warnings, hazardous situation alerts, and navigational advice, ensuring quick crew response.

-6. **System Integration**: Integrates with internal warning solutions and navigation systems, enabling data sharing and collaboration.

-### Advanced Functionality

-1. **Radar and Sensor Integration**: Integrates radar and sensor data to enhance environmental perception, including weather conditions and sea state.

-2. **Autopilot Support**: Offers autopilot features for autonomous navigation, adjusting to changing conditions.

-3. **Channel Planning and Optimization**: Provides advanced channel planning considering maritime traffic and hydrological conditions, ensuring optimal and safe routes.

-4. **Remote Monitoring and Support**: Allows remote monitoring of navigation and performance for remote technical support.

-### Additional Features

-1. **Historical Track Recording**: Records and stores the ship's historical navigation track for analysis and review.

-2. **Crew Communication**: Integrated real-time communication tools for crew and ground support teams and other vessels.

-3. **Custom Alert Settings**: Enables users to customize alerts and notifications based on specific sailing needs.

-4. **Data Analysis and Reporting**: Provides tools for data analysis, generating reports on navigation performance and obstacle avoidance history.

-5. **Machine Learning Prediction**: Utilizes machine learning algorithms to predict sea states, obstacle locations, and navigation recommendations.

-6. **Multi-platform Support**: Develops applications supporting multiple platforms (mobile app, Web, desktop) for navigation tools accessibility on different devices.
+## About Navelink
+Navelink, a non-profit consortium initiated by Kongsberg, Saab, and Wärtsilä in December 2019, now owned by Kongsberg and Wärtsilä, governed by Combitech, serves the maritime sector with a secure digital information exchange infrastructure.
+Operating as an instance of the Maritime Connectivity Platform (MCP), Navelink offers specialized Identity and Service Registries for maritime use.
+By advocating global data exchange standards, it equips organizations for the digital future.
+Navelink addresses the challenge of fragmented information exchange by providing standardized procedures, promoting cost-effective and secure digital data sharing.
+It simplifies authentication and offers a central hub for discovering and accessing maritime services.

 ### Features of Application